veracity/veracity-documentation/sections/vap/admin-tab/reports.md

 ---

 # Reports
-This page describes administrator tasks you can do in "Reports".
+This page describes administrator tasks you can do to create and edit reports.

 ## To upload a file
 1. In the left navigation sidebar, select the plus icon.